 I ordered the mite-away strips and we treated the bees in August, We now do this treatment in June after the first honey harvest.
 Mite-away Quick Strips are made with Formic Acid.
 Formic acid is a compound that is naturally found in the hive and is the bi-product of insect bites and stings.
 It’s proven to be effective against varroa mites.
 This product should not be used in temperatures over 85 degrees and the treatment stays in the hive for only 5 days.

-We were lucky this August; it’s usually very hot here in the south.
-We had 5 days that were about 82 degrees and the process seemed to work.
+We were lucky this August; it’s usually very hot here in the south, we had 5 days that were about 82 degrees and the process seemed to work.
 We saw lots and lots of dead varroa mites after the treatment.
-Don’t ask me to count.
+Please don’t ask me to count.
 I can’t even keep pace with our inventory.
-The thought of sitting in the bee yard and counting tiny black dots on a whiteboard late in the day– it’s just not going to happen.
+The thought of sitting in the bee yard and counting tiny black dots on a whiteboard late in the day is not going to happen.